sameerkumar18/bank-search-api/README.md

 # India Bank Search API 🇮🇳
-About the Free & Open API: Free to use for all purposes personal/commerical etc.
+About the Free & Open API: Free to use for all purposes personal/commercial etc.
 No authorization at all.
 No rate limits.
-I will update data once every few months.
+I will update data of the branches once every few months.

 Get Indian Bank's branch information like IFSC, MICR, Exact address, transfer facility information.
 Input: Any Indian Bank Name string with an branch-name or address or area of the branch.